 In a hyper-lit, permanently switched-on world, it seems that more and more of us are being drawn to sitting in the dark, watching the night sky.
-So much so, that we’ve noticed more and more hotels are offering their guests dedicated astronomy experts and facilities to observe the heavens.
-From luxury properties to tents, the following places to stay embrace the fact that they are located in top stargazing destinations.
-Many are accredited ‘Dark Sky’ places (areas that the International Dark Sky Association has recognised for excellent visibility of the night sky.)
+So much so that we’ve noticed more and more hotels are offering their guests dedicated astronomy experts and facilities to observe the heavens.
+From luxury properties to tents, the following places to stay, promoted by Audley Travel embrace the fact that they are located in top stargazing destinations.
+Many are accredited ‘Dark Sky’ places (areas that the International Dark-Sky Association has recognized for excellent visibility of the night sky.)

 2. Six Senses Con Dao, Vietnam